ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 There are some optional flags that may be used by the app to

--  handle Boolean flags that turn features on/off and to
+-  handle Boolean flags that turn features on/off and;
 -  encrypt parameters, like API Keys

 Parsing Argument Flags